httpland/http-router/README.md

 In this case, the routing table is ambiguous.

-Route with the same pattern always take precedence over the **last** declared route.
+Route with the same pattern always take precedence **first** declared route.

+This is because pattern matching is done from top to bottom.

 ## HTTP request method router